 I feel like this dream is my subconscious aligning with my conscious mind.
 It very much parallels my current journey in life and the struggles I go through on a daily basis.

 About a year and a half ago I quit my job, my six-figure job, to spend my life savings following my dreams.
 Many people told me I was crazy.
-Why leave the safety and security of a regular paycheck and benefits to write a book and start a health & life coaching business?
+Why leave the safety and security of a regular paycheck and benefits to write a book and start a coaching business?
 How could I possibly leave all that money behind?

 For me, it was simple.
 It's what God had called me to do.
 I've always felt throughout my life that I was put on this earth to help people.
 It's what I'm happiest doing - making other people happy.
 While I enjoyed my career, something was always missing.
 I wasn't wholly fulfilled.

 And I've always had a bit of an entrepreneurial spirit, an itch to get out there and do my own thing.
 Be my own boss.
 Do things on my terms.
 So I did.